Cloud-CV/Origami/.github/CONTRIBUTING.md

 ### 2. Commit and push code to your branch:

-Commits should be self-contained and contain a descriptive commit message Please ensure that your code is well tested
+   - Commits should be self-contained and contain a descriptive commit message.
+   - Please make sure your code is well-formatted and adheres to PEP8 conventions (for Python) and the airbnb style guide (for JavaScript).
+For others (Lua, prototxt etc.) please ensure that the code is well-formatted and the style consistent.
+   - Please ensure that your code is well tested.Run the following tests before creating a pull request :
+	 * `python manage.py test`
+	 * `yarn run test`

+   - We highly encourage to use `autopep8` to follow the PEP8 styling.
+Run the following command before creating the pull request:

+            autopep8 --in-place --exclude env,docs --recursive .
+            git commit -a -m “{{commit_message}}”
+            git push origin {{branch_name}}
+  - We use [`ESLint plugin for prettier`](https://github.com/prettier/eslint-plugin-prettier) for fomatting our front end code.
+Make sure to run the following command whenever you do any front-end related code changes :
+  	 * `yarn run lint:fix`

   Run the following command before creating the pull request:

             git commit -a -m “{{commit_message}}”
             git push origin {{branch_name}}